Frequently Asked Questions

 – ISRC codes encoded onto the master, when provided.

 I will meet your deadline if you are in a rush.
-Usually the process takes about 4 days for an album and very few days for a song.
+Usually the process takes about 4 days for an album and very few days for a mix.

-We offer any unlikely revisions that are required for free, until you are delighted.
+We offer any unlikely revisions that are required for free, until you are satisfied.

 DDP stands for Disc Description Protocol, and is a format for used for the secure transfer, approval and delivery of masters to the CD replication company.
 You need a DDP if you want to print physical copies of your album.
 You will receive a DDP file of your masters from us.

 The ISRC (International Standard Recording Code) is the international identification system for sound recordings and music videorecordings.
 Each ISRC is a unique and permanent identifier for a specific recording which can be permanently encoded into a product as its digital fingerprint.
 Encoded ISRC provide the means to automatically identify recordings for royalty payments.
 If you are going to sell or broadcast your music commercially then it is wise to add these codes to your masters.
 You will need to apply to your country’s ISRC provider to get these codes.